 Important note regarding Veteran's Exemptions.
 An individual is entitled to exemption under only one of the following laws: RPTL §458 (Eligible Funds) or RPTL §458-A (Alternative) or RPTL §458-B (Cold War.)
 Please see your local assessor for details.
 Information is also available from NYS Tax and Finance here.

 Veterans Alternative Exemption [RPTL §458-A] (1984).

-Honorably discharged Veterans who served during specified times of war, or who received an expeditionary medal, may receive a 15% exemption on their assessment for municipal purposes.
+Veterans discharged under honorable conditions who served during specified times of war, or who received an expeditionary medal, may receive a 15% exemption on their assessment for municipal purposes.
 Those who served in a combat zone may receive an additional 10% (25% total) exemption.
 Those with a service-related disability may receive an exemption equal to ½ of their disability rating.
-This may be in addition to the 10% or 25% exemption.
+This is in addition to the 10% or 25% exemption.
 Veterans who's disability rating increases or decreases must refile, informing the assessor of the change in their disability rating.

 These exemptions are subject to a statutory maximum, or ceiling.
 The allowable maximums are defined in law and are chosen by the taxing jurisdiction.

 Once a municipality begins granting Alternative Veterans exemptions, it may no longer grant new Eligible Funds Veterans exemptions.

 More information on this exemption, defined times of war, and allowable maximums can be found on the NYS ORPTS website at:

 Also, Veterans Exemption Local Options (.pdf) details current maximums allowed in Dutchess County.